5 Quick Tips for Renting a Home in Los Angeles

 If you want to rent a house in Los Angeles, you have to do your research first.
 Renting in the “City of Angels” isn’t an easy task, it is expensive and you have to factor in some conditions.
 The following tips will help in your task and make renting a house in LA less stressful and frustrating.

 The L.A metropolis is big and offers a range of rent prices.
 Zillow Research Group calculated the average rent in Los Angeles County is $2,712 at $2.35 per square foot.

-We can’t overstress the importance of budgeting before apartment hunting.
-You need to create your budget, this will help you know what you can afford.
+We can’t stress enough the importance of budgeting before apartment hunting.
+You need to create your budget.
+This will help you know what you can afford.

 To figure what you can afford, start with your monthly allowance and list basic essential and figure out how much you can spare for rent, your rent shouldn’t take more than 30% of your income.

 When landlords are screening your rental applications, they will check to see if your income is around 2.5 or 3 times the monthly rental price.
 This will give them the guarantee for your ability to pay rent.

 Ways to save money each month are simple:

 - Cancel unused monthly memberships.
 Canceling cable television will save you $100 a month.
 Canceling meal kit subscriptions will save around $240 a month.